QuestDB 6.1.3 December release, Prometheus improvements

 The team will be adding Java 17 support in the next release, meanwhile, we're working on UPDATE/DELETE support, a JIT (Just-in-time) compiler for filters, and more stability improvements on InfluxDB line protocol.

 We hope you enjoyed the features and functionality in version 6.1.3.
 See the release notes on GitHub for the complete list of additions and fixes.
 We’re eagerly awaiting your feedback, so feel free to reach out and let us know how it's running.
-You can let us know how we're doing or just come by and say hello in our Slack Community or browse the repository on GitHub.
+You can let us know how we're doing or just come by and say hello in our community forums or browse the repository on GitHub.